StockNews.com Begins Coverage on American Shared Hospital Services (NYSEAMERICAN:AMS)

-StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research note issued to investors on Monday.
-The firm issued a hold rating on the stock.
+StockNews.com started coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research note released on Tuesday morning.
+The brokerage issued a hold rating on the stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-CI Private Wealth LLC purchased a new stake in American Shared Hospital Services during the fourth quarter valued at about $470,000.
-Renaissance Technologies LLC grew its position in American Shared Hospital Services by 34.6% during the fourth quarter.
-Renaissance Technologies LLC now owns 26,000 shares of the company’s stock valued at $76,000 after acquiring an additional 6,679 shares during the last quarter.
-Dimensional Fund Advisors LP grew its position in American Shared Hospital Services by 3.9% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock valued at $465,000 after acquiring an additional 5,899 shares during the last quarter.
-Finally, Canton Hathaway LLC grew its position in American Shared Hospital Services by 100.0% during the fourth quarter.
-Canton Hathaway LLC now owns 20,000 shares of the company’s stock valued at $59,000 after acquiring an additional 10,000 shares during the last quarter.
-13.25% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently bought and sold shares of the company.
+Canton Hathaway LLC acquired a new position in shares of American Shared Hospital Services in the 3rd quarter worth approximately $26,000.
+Renaissance Technologies LLC grew its stake in shares of American Shared Hospital Services by 26.3% in the 3rd quarter.
+Renaissance Technologies LLC now owns 19,321 shares of the company’s stock worth $50,000 after purchasing an additional 4,021 shares during the last quarter.
+Dimensional Fund Advisors LP grew its stake in shares of American Shared Hospital Services by 3.9% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock worth $465,000 after purchasing an additional 5,899 shares during the last quarter.
+Finally, CI Private Wealth LLC acquired a new position in shares of American Shared Hospital Services in the 4th quarter worth approximately $470,000.
+13.25% of the stock is currently owned by institutional investors.

 American Shared Hospital Services engages in leasing radiosurgery and radiation therapy equipment to healthcare providers.
 Its equipment includes Gamma Knife, PBRT, and IGRT.
 The Gamma Knife radiosurgery equipment is a non-invasive treatment for malignant and benign brain tumors, vascular malformations and trigeminal neuralgia.